U.S. seeks North Korean amnesty for American jailed for 15 years

 Lee, then a journalist for Current TV, said her 12-year sentence included two years for illegal border crossing and 10 for the "hostile act" of making a documentary on North Koreans who risk their lives fleeing their country for nearby China.

-Bae was given counsel by the Swedish Embassy in Pyongyang as the United States does not have diplomatic relations with North Korea.
+Bae was given counsel by the Swedish Embassy in Pyongyang because the United States does not have diplomatic relations with North Korea.
 The embassy has declined to comment on the case and Ventrell said the Swedes did not attend Bae's trial.